 (a) The five mile standard.

 "Operating entirely within five miles of the corporate limits thereof" means the five-mile standard is applied on a straight line from the corporate limits and not based on road mileage.
 It is immaterial how many miles the carrier travels from the origin to the termination of the haul as long as the origin and the termination of the haul are within five miles of the corporate limits.
-(See RCW 82.16.010
+See RCW 82.16.010

 (b) What is included in urban transportation?
 Urban transportation includes, but is not limited to, the business of operating passenger vehicles of every type and also the business of operating cartage, pickup or delivery services, including the collection and distribution of property arriving from or destined to a point within or without the state, whether or not such collection or distribution be made by the person performing a local or interstate line-haul of such property.
-See subsection (6)(d) of this rule for deduction information for interstate transportation of persons or property.
+See subsection (7)(d) of this rule for deduction information for interstate transportation of persons or property.

 (c) What is not urban transportation?
 Urban transportation does not include the business of operating any vehicle for transporting persons or property for hire when the origin or termination is more than five miles beyond the corporate limits of any city (or contiguous cities) through which it passes.
 Thus an operation extending from a city to a point which is more than five miles beyond its corporate limits does not constitute urban transportation.
-This is true even if the route is through intermediate cities which enable the vehicle to always be within five miles of a city's corporate limits.
+This is true even if the route is through intermediate cities that enable the vehicle to always be within five miles of a city's corporate limits.
 See subsection (2) of this rule for "What is a motor transportation business?"